WiTimo/ProjectAlpha/training/README.md

-# Phase 1+2 – Python Validation
+# Phase 1-3 – Python Validation

+# Scope

-This directory hosts the lightweight validation pipeline for the Group A (core) and Group B (top-of-book plus depth) feature sets.
+This directory hosts the lightweight validation pipeline for the Group A (core), Group B (top-of-book plus depth), and the new Group C (per-level structure) feature sets.
 It loads the Parquet outputs emitted by the Rust preprocessing crate, performs the QA checks from `IMPLEMENTATION.md`, standardizes the features using train-only statistics (after a train-driven winsorization pass that calms extreme depth spikes), and trains a tiny Temporal Convolutional Network (TCN) as a smoke test.
 Metrics are logged for the validation and test segments so regressions can